 And yet those years led to voting rights legislation, desegregated facilities throughout the South and an awareness that, left unattended, America’s deep racial and economic wounds would continue to fester.
 When his home was bombed in 1956, he put haters on notice: “If anything happens to me, there will be others to take my place.”

 Since his death in 1968, many have stepped up to carry on his legacy.
-Here are a few of them.
+Here are a few.

-The Rev. Martin Luther King Jr. would have been 91 on Jan.
-15, 2020, if he had not been assassinated April 4, 1968, in Memphis, Tennessee.
+The Rev. Martin Luther King Jr. would have been 92 on Jan.
+15, 2021, if he had not been assassinated April 4, 1968, in Memphis, Tennessee.
 Many other activists for African Americans’ civil rights are reaching the end of their natural lives.
-These men and women died last year:
+These are those we lost last year: